YinHk-Notes/Reactjs-notes-and-cheatsheet/cheatsheet/Hook/useCallback.md

 - The `useCallback` Hook only runs when one of its dependencies update.

 - `useCallback` memorize the function, and **avoid automatically run on every render**.
-If dependecies doesn't change, function won't run.
+Function will run again if its dependecies change.

 - If the function passed as `props` to child component, during every render the function will run again.This may lead to child component for unnecessary re-render as `props` change even child component wrapped by `React memo`.
 Therefore, use the `useCallback` hook to **prevent the function from being recreated unless necessary**. lets React know to not re-initialize the function every time components re-render.